mikiokaji/runpod-revops-integration/docs/README.md

 ### 2. Business Logic Database (Snowflake)

-This database stores internal business data, specifically customer accounts, teams, transactions, and their memberships.
-These tables are used to link with HubSpot data, allowing us to calculate lifetime spend for users and total spend for teams.
+This database stores internal business data, specifically customer accounts, teams, and their memberships.
+These tables are used to link with HubSpot data, allowing us to calculate lifetime spend for users and team-based spend using HubSpot deals data.
 #### Business Logic Database Tables:
 - **Users**: RunPod users, linked to HubSpot contacts via email or `user_id`.
 - **Teams**: Groups of users within RunPod, linked to HubSpot companies via partial name matching.